RichardLitt/awesome-fantasy/README.md

 >
 > And just like that, all the bad stuff never happened, and Katie is given another chance to get things right.
 She’s also got a dresser drawer full of magical mushrooms—and an irresistible urge to make her life not just good, but perfect.
 Too bad it’s against the rules.
 But Katie doesn’t care about the rules—and she’s about to discover the unintended consequences of the best intentions.
 >
-> From the mind and pen behind the acclaimed Scott Pilgrim series comes a madcap new tale of existential angst, everyday obstacles, young love, and ancient spirits that’s sharp-witted and tenderhearted, whimsical and wise.
+> From the mind and pen behind the acclaimed Scott Pilgrim series comes a madcap new tale of existential angst, everyday obstacles, young love, and ancient spirits that’s sharp-witted and tenderhearted, whimsical and wise."

 ## Movies